 Hello!
 I come to you today with raspberry cacao nib sugar buns and a giveaway, both of which I’m terribly excited about.
 I’ve been baking up a storm lately; this extended winter Minneapolis refuses to let go of is making us all stir-crazy, literally.
 So we’ve been kneading and rolling and folding and repeating too often for this little family of four.
 But! these tasty raspberry circles were worth our time, and after enjoying a few, we gladly passed them out to our neighbors.

-And, speaking of stir-crazy (I know, cheesy), I am happy to be hosting a giveaway for these lovely wooden spoons by Wind and Willow Home!
+And, speaking of stir-crazy (I know, cheesy), I am happy to be hosting a giveaway for some lovely wooden spoons by Wind and Willow Home!
 You may have seen Araya’s gorgeous dipped bowls all over Pinterest, as well as bunnies and planters and candle cups.
 Today she is giving away a set of wooden spoons – 3 lovely hand-dipped spoons to brighten your kitchen and welcome in spring.
 All you have to do is leave a comment below!
 [Giveaway open to all, and please leave an email address!

 I will pick a winner next Friday.]
 The winner is Maria!
 I’ve sent you an email!